apsis-scheduler/procstar/docs/shutdown.rst

   SIGQUIT.

 - On SIGQUIT, Procstar sends SIGKILL to all running processes.
-It then waits up to 5 sec for all processes to be deleted.
-Finally, Procstar exits.
+It then waits up to 5 sec for all processes to be deleted; during this time, it serves HTTP and agent connections as usual, allowing clients to obtain results from and delete the killed processes.
+Finally, Procstar itself exits.
 Any remaining running or undeleted processes are orphaned.

 - SIGKILL: Procstar terminates immediately; running or undeleted processes are orphaned.